This blog may contain affiliate links. Read our disclosure policy for more info.

 Sri Lanka is home to many ancient ruins but few are as impressive as Sigiriya Rock (also known as Lion Rock.)
 This massive rock reaches just over 200 meters (656 feet) in height and was one of the most important urban planning sites of the first millennium.

-The history and legend behind the rock and the city that surrounded it goes much deeper than this, and the best way to learn about it is in Sigiriya.
+The history and legend behind the rock and the city that surrounded it, go much deeper than this, and the best way to learn about it is in Sigiriya.

 Sigiriya Rock is located in the town of Sigiriya.
 Visiting the ancient city is easily the most popular thing to do in Sigiriya however, there are plenty of other attractions to see too.